 Creative Commons is an international non-profit organisation that provides free licences and tools that copyright owners can use to allow others to share, reuse and remix their material, legally.
 Releasing material under a CC licence makes it clear to users what they can or cannot do with the material.
 The six standardised CC licences each allow material to be used in a different way.

-- Queensland University of Technology is responsible for the Legal, GLAM, Private & Creative Sectors.
-Emeritus Professor Tom Cochrane and Dr Nicolas Suzor are the Project Leads from QUT.
+- 2005-2018: Queensland University of Technology– responsible for the Legal, GLAM, Private & Creative Sectors under the leadership of Emeritus Professor Tom Cochrane and A/Prof Nicolas Suzor.

 Links and more information